cure-lab/SCINet/README.md

 ## Dataset

-We conduct the experiments on **11** popular time-series datasets, namely **Electricity Transformer Temperature (ETTh1, ETTh2 and ETTm1) , Traffic, Solar-Energy, Electricity and Exchange Rate and PeMS (PEMS03, PEMS04, PEMS07 and PEMS08)**, ranging from **power, energy, finance and traffic domains**.
+We conduct the experiments on **11** popular time-series datasets, namely **Electricity Transformer Temperature (ETTh1, ETTh2 and ETTm1) ,  PeMS (PEMS03, PEMS04, PEMS07 and PEMS08) and Traffic, Solar-Energy, Electricity and Exchange Rate**, ranging from **power, energy, finance and traffic domains**.

+The results of **Traffic, Solar-Energy, Electricity and Exchange Rate** are shown in the [Appendix](./Appendix).

 ### Overall information of the 11 datasets